Hospitais da Universidade de Coimbra

 The Hospitais da Universidade de Coimbra or HUC (Hospitals of the University of Coimbra), is a university hospital that partners with the University of Coimbra, Portugal.
 This complex is known as a centre of research with a broad range of clinical services and medical specialties.
-It is a branch of the larger Centro Hospitalar e Universitário de Coimbra, a rebranded merged institution created during the eruption of the European sovereign debt crisis and the Portuguese economic and financial crisis in 2012.
+It is a branch of the larger Centro Hospitalar e Universitário de Coimbra, a rebranded merged institution created during the Euro area crisis and the Portuguese economic and financial crisis in 2012.